forkunited/ltprg/README.md

 ### Converting game data to the JSON format

-Pushing the data from all the reference games into a standard format will allow for easy re-use of featurization and modeling code.
+Pushing the data from all the reference games into a standard format allows for easy re-use of featurization and modeling code.
 Currently, we use the format shown in the JSON schema below.
 There are more examples of this format from the color data set in [examples/games/json/color](https://github.com/forkunited/ltprg/tree/master/examples/games/json/color).